-The folk at Apple truly outdid themselves with the Airpods Pro by not only fixing everything that was wrong with the Airpods 2 but also adding an unprecedented number of exciting new features like active noise cancellation, automatic equalization, and even an ear tip test just to name a few.
+The folks at Apple truly outdid themselves with the Airpods Pro by not only fixing everything that was wrong with the Airpods 2 but also adding an unprecedented number of exciting new features like active noise cancellation, automatic equalization, and even an ear tip test just to name a few.

-It’s a given that you want to have this sense of iterative progression in any product, otherwise, why make the upgrade when the new one comes out.
-But the thing about the Airpods 2 is that they were by all accounts just not that good.
+It’s a given that you want to have this sense of iterative progression in any product.
+Otherwise, why make the upgrade when the new one comes out?
+But the thing about the Airpods 2 is that they were, by all accounts, just not that good.

-But these new Airpods Pro promise to be everything fans wanted them to be and more!
+However, these new Airpods Pro promise to be everything fans wanted them to be and more!
 So let’s take a look and see if they can make good on these expectations.

 Table of ContentsShow

 |Size||1.22 x 0.86 x 0.94 inches (30.9 x 21.8 x 24.0 mm)|

 |Weight||0.19 ouches (5.4 grams)|

-More importantly, Apple has taken great measures to ensure that the Airpods Pro allows for a snug fit this time around.
+More importantly, Apple has taken significant measures to ensure that the Airpods Pro allow for a snug fit this time around.
 The revolutionary inclusion of the three differently sized silicone tips accomplishes this magnificently (who would have guessed!).
 In true Apple fashion, however, they developed their own style of ear tips that don’t feature a nozzle but just click into place.

 Overall, the fit is so good that you should have no trouble taking these to the gym for a workout or when you go jogging.
-They even have the IPX 4 certification, which means they’re sweat-proof so you don’t have to worry about damaging them while exercising.
+They even have the IPX 4 certification, which means they’re sweat-proof, so you don’t have to worry about damaging them while exercising.

 As you’d expect from an Apple product, these earbuds are packed chock-full of features.

 Of course, sometimes you don’t want to block out the outside world.
 Sometimes you need to keep one ear attentive and ready to pounce, like if you’re waiting for a doorbell to ring or even if you just want to join in on a conversation.
 In these cases, you don’t have to take one of the earbuds out or even pause your music, thanks to the new Transparency mode.

-And speaking of the wireless charging case, we’re once again impressed by what Apple has to offer here.
+Speaking of the wireless charging case, we’re once again impressed by what Apple has to offer here.
 Sure, the dimensions of the thing are a bit off, which makes them a weird fit in your hand.
 But the earbuds themselves slide into their protrusions magnetically, so you don’t ever have to worry about whether you’ve stored them correctly or not.

 Thankfully, this isn’t the case.
-To preface this section, we first have to say that the Airpods Pro sound way better than the Airpods 2.
+To preface this section, we first have to say that the Airpods Pro sounds way better than the Airpods 2.
 This is largely due to how they completely seal off the ear canal.
 The Airpods 2 weren’t horrible in a vacuum, but since their sound quality always had to compete for your attention with the ambient noise, they left a bad taste in many users’ mouths.

 At first, this may sound like an unwanted feature that messes with the sound of music as intended by the artist for you to hear, but that’s not it.
 Much like our fingerprints are all unique, people don’t share the same ear canal contours, and these contours can and do change the way you hear music in very subtle ways.

-As for the sound itself, we were quite impressed by the Airpods Pro.
+As for the sound itself, we were very impressed by the Airpods Pro.
 They can’t compete with Beats in terms of bass, but the low end still feels distinct and clear.
 It’s got a fair bit of punch to it, even if the drivers simply can’t deliver all the intricacies in the sub-bass frequency range.
 The mids, however, are very natural, which makes vocals a joy to listen to.

 We’re glad to see Apple finally addressing many of the issues fans had with the previous iteration of the Airpods, and to such a degree as well!

-The bottom line is, if you’re an Apple user and you want the best true wireless earbuds made by Apple to connect to the newest iPhone, there’s simply no better choice than the Airpods Pro.
+The bottom line is, if you’re an Apple user and want the best true wireless earbuds made by Apple to connect to the newest iPhone, there’s simply no better choice than the Airpods Pro.
 They’re the only Airpods worth having.